jasontbuchanan/jasontbuchanan.github.io/_posts/switch-announcement/2019-10-05-harvard-group-for-new-music.md

 thumbnail: diels_filament-1000x500.jpg
 ---

-The [Switch~ Ensemble] is ensemble-in-residence for the Harvard Group for New Music at Harvard University for the annual Thelma E. Goldberg Concert.
+The [Switch~ Ensemble] is ensemble-in-residence for the Harvard Group for New Music at Harvard University for the annual Thelma E. Goldberg Concert September 29 through October 5, 2019.

 http://hgnm.org/concert/switch-ensemble/